 What is littering?

-Common types of waste include:
+Common types of littering activity include:

-- cigarette butts, drink bottles and fast food packaging thrown out of a vehicle
+- cigarette butts, drink bottles and fast food packaging thrown out of a vehicle or vessel

 - material falling off a trailer because it was uncovered or poorly secured

 - food scraps thrown into a garden in a park

 - leaving items under your seat at a sports stadium

 - leaving a free newspaper on public transport

 - household goods left on the footpath in the hope that someone else will take it.